vitessio/website/content/en/docs/22.0/user-guides/operating-vitess/backup-and-restore/backup_and_restore_local.md

 ### Listing Backups

-Now we can list the available backups created in our local environment by executing the appropriate script or command.
-These backups are stored directly on your local machine (or VM), as defined in the configuration.

-Run the following command to list the available backups:
+Let's now list the backups we have created by running the following script.
+Each backup will labeled according to the keyspace and shard it belongs to.
 ``` bash
 ./402_list_backup.sh
 ```

-This will display the backups you’ve created.
-Each backup will be labeled according to the keyspace and shard it belongs to.

 When you run the script, the following output can be expected:
 ```